James Buchanan: Childhood and education

-James Buchanan Jr. was born into a Scotch-Irish family on April 23, 1791, in a log cabin on a farm called Stony Batter, near Cove Gap in the Allegheny Mountains of southern Pennsylvania.
-He was the second of eleven children with six sisters and four brothers, and the eldest son of James Buchanan Sr. and Elizabeth Speer.
-James Buchanan Sr., was an Ulster-Scot from just outside Ramelton, a small town in County Donegal in the north-west of Ulster, the northern province in Ireland, who emigrated to the newly formed United States in 1783.
-He belonged to the Clan Buchanan, whose members had emigrated in large numbers from the Scottish Highlands to Ulster during the Plantation of Ulster in the seventeenth century and, later, largely because of poverty and persecution by the Crown due to their Presbyterian faith, had further emigrated in large numbers to America from the early eighteenth century onwards.
+James Buchanan Jr. was born into a Scotch-Irish family on April 23, 1791, in a log cabin at the Stony Batter farm, near Cove Gap in the Allegheny Mountains of southern Pennsylvania.
+He was the second of eleven children, with six sisters and four brothers, and was the eldest son of James Buchanan Sr. and Elizabeth Speer.
+James Buchanan Sr. was an Ulster-Scot from just outside Ramelton, a small town in County Donegal, Ireland, who emigrated to the newly formed United States in 1783.
 Shortly after Buchanan's birth, the family relocated to a farm near Mercersburg, Pennsylvania, and later settled in the town in 1794.
 His father became the area's wealthiest resident, working as a merchant, farmer, and real estate investor.
 Buchanan attributed his early education primarily to his mother, whereas his father had a greater influence on his character.
-His mother had discussed politics with him as a child and had an interest in poetry, quoting John Milton and William Shakespeare to Buchanan.
+His mother discussed politics with him as a child and had an interest in poetry, often quoting John Milton and William Shakespeare.

 Buchanan attended the Old Stone Academy in Mercersburg and then Dickinson College in Carlisle, Pennsylvania.
-In 1808, he was nearly expelled for disorderly conduct; he and his fellow students had attracted negative attention for drinking in local taverns, disturbing the peace at night and committing acts of vandalism, but he pleaded for a second chance and ultimately graduated with honors in 1809.
-Later that year, Buchanan moved to the state capital at Lancaster, to train as a lawyer for two and a half years with the well-known James Hopkins.
-Following the fashion of the time, he studied the United States Code and the Constitution of the United States as well as legal authorities such as William Blackstone during his education.
+In 1808, he was nearly expelled for disorderly conduct.
+He and other students attracted attention for drinking in local taverns, disturbing the peace at night, and committing acts of vandalism, but he pleaded for a second chance and ultimately graduated with honors in 1809.
+Later that year, Buchanan moved to the state capital at Lancaster, to train as a lawyer for two and a half years with James Hopkins.
+He studied the United States Code and the Constitution of the United States as well as legal authorities such as William Blackstone during his education.